johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

-When the reader has completed this part 3 of our code pattern, they will understand how to:
+When the reader has completed this part 3 of this code pattern, they will understand how to:

-* Interact with the (free) IBM Blockchain Platform V2 Beta
-* Build a blockchain back-end using Hyperledger Fabric
+* Build a blockchain network using Hyperledger Fabric v1.4
-* Create and use a (free) Kubernetes Cluster
+* Deploy the blockchain to a (free) Kubernetes Cluster on the IBM Cloud
-* Deploy a Node.js app in the cloud that will interact with our smart contract
+* Build and Deploy a NodeJS LoopBack 4 client that communicates with  the blockchains smart contract

 ## Architecture Flow Diagram